shanemin/web-services_cloud-based-systems/assignment_1/1_2/README.md

 ## Usage:
 - This is a RESTful URL-shortener service
 - REST methods can be tested using a program such as the Postman API Client (https://www.postman.com/)
+- Set the address to: http://localhost:5000/
+- Perform the various REST operations as described in the assignment description
 - To exit the program from terminal, press ctrl+c